PMUNOZ08/tvOS-vs-iOS/README.md

 - Collections

-The final project show cases of:
+The final project UIKit show cases of:

 - Select preference to element to get focus.